Locations:

 • Ask your oncologist what you can expect.
 They may not be able to estimate how long cancer will remain in remission, but they can explain what you can expect and how to monitor for potential signs that cancer is coming back.

-• Eat a healthy balanced diet.
-Ask your provider about talking to a nutritionist who can help you create a food plan tailored to your needs.
+• Eat foods that are healthy for you.
+Talk to a nutritionist who can help you create a food plan tailored to your needs.

-• Get some exercise.
-Exercise helps ease stress and build strength and endurance.
-But be sure to ask your provider before starting an exercise program.
+• Increase physical activity.
+This helps ease stress and build strength and endurance.
+But be sure to ask your provider before trying something new.

-• Get some rest.
+• Take time to rest.
 Cancer and cancer treatment can take a toll on your body.
 Make sure that you get enough sleep.
 Talk to your provider if you’re having trouble sleeping.

 Advertisement